StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 Using `read_samples(m5_1s, :...)` makes it easy to convert samples to other formats.

-In version 5 I expect to mainly use the output_formats :dataframe, :namedtuple.
+In version 5 I expect to mainly use the output_formats :dataframe and :namedtuple.

 For InferenceObjects.jl there is a separate function `inferencedata(m1_1s)`.
 See the Notebook_Examples in Stan.jl for an example Pluto notebook.

+See the project maintenance section in the Readme of RegressionAndOtherStories.jl for a note on using projects environments instead of Pluto's package management features.

 ## Status